zhenglab/TransCNN-HAE/README.md

-# TransCNN-HAE
+# TransCNN-HAE+

-This repository provides the official PyTorch implementation of our paper "TransCNN-HAE: Transformer-CNN Hybrid AutoEncoder for Blind Image Inpainting".
+This repository provides the official PyTorch implementation of our paper "G2LFormer:Global-to-Local Token Mixing Transformer for Blind Image Inpainting and Beyond".

-Our paper can be found in https://dl.acm.org/doi/pdf/10.1145/3503161.3547848
+Here we provide the PyTorch implementation of our latest version, if you require the code of our previous ACM MM version (**["TransCNN-HAE: Transformer-CNN Hybrid AutoEncoder for Blind Image Inpainting"](https://dl.acm.org/doi/pdf/10.1145/3503161.3547848)**), please click the **[released version](https://github.com/zhenglab/TransCNN-HAE/releases/tag/v1.0)**.

 ## Prerequisites